Structured Data for Rich Results

 Use a mix of:

 - An elegant solution in the form of a tool.
 We use SchemaApp for this purpose and are a partner and reseller with the SchemaApp folks.
-The tool takes a lot of the work away in getting all the syntaxes and relationships correct.
-Although it still takes skill, it makes our job a lot easier!
+The tool aids in getting all the syntaxes and relationships correct.
+It still takes knowledge and skill, but it makes our job a lot easier!

 - SchemaApp is updated constantly to reflect changes in schema.org requirements.

-- Since the structured data we create is stored in its database, the interface alerts us if there are warnings or errors in our existing code related to those changes: what they are, and where they are.
+- The custom structured data we create is stored in its database.
+The interface alerts us if there are warnings or errors in our existing code which may have been a result of Schema.org changes.

-- Then we update that code quickly and easily!
+- We can then update that code quickly and easily!

 - Markup expertise.
-Here is a big difference between Top Of The List and many other designers and developers.
-We:
+Level of expertise can make a big difference between anyone who marks up your website.
+Top Of The List provides:

-- Have years of expertise working with structured data and SchemaApp.
+- Years of expertise working with structured data and SchemaApp.

-- Keep up with the changes and new features now happening at a lightning pace.
+- Knowledge to keep up with Schema changes and new features happening at a lightning pace.

-- Make a plan for your site and zero in on the best areas to markup its content.
+- A plan for your site to zero in on the best areas to markup its content.

 - Custom level of support.
-Structured data is something that requires working with you.
-You know your product or service better than anyone, and there are questions you need to answer so the experts marking up your content know too.
-You get this personal level of support with Top Of The List’s Structured Data Service.
-We’re here for you every step of the way.
+Structured data requires working with you.
+You know your product or service better than anyone.
+The experts marking up your content offer a personal level of support, asking the right questions to accurately mark up your website.

-Get started on implementing structured data for your business!
-It’s the way to stand out from your competitors, draw more prospects into your website, and start reaping the rewards of additional revenue.
+Start implementing structured data for your business!
+It’s the way to prepare for the future of AI, stand out from your competitors, draw more prospects into your website, and start reaping the rewards of additional revenue.